Most Active Stories

 Thu February 3, 2011

-Chuck Brown, the Godfather of Go-Go music, died Wednesday.
-In 2011, he stopped by World Cafe to discuss his 50-plus-year career and his last album.
+Chuck Brown, the Godfather of Go-Go music, died in 2012.
+A year earlier, he'd stopped by World Cafe to discuss his 50-plus-year career and his last album.

 Chuck Brown's name will forever loom large in the go-go genre, and he remains legendary in his hometown of Washington, D.C.
 The guitarist, vocalist and bandleader got his start in the 1960s as a guitarist with Jerry Butler and The Earls of Rhythm, as well as Los Latinos.